-- The key concepts for this unit is identity.
+- The key concepts for this unit are representation and identity.

-- Related concepts for this unit include privilege, racism, protest, prejudice and justice.
+- Related concepts for this unit include protest, prejudice and justice.

-- The purpose of this unit is to understand how language, race and privilege help shape and express one's sense of identity, culture and history.
+- The purpose of this unit is to understand how the language of magazine covers, letters and photographs can capture and represent ones' sense of identity, cultural conflict and what's just.

-- The learning has been contextualised by exploring the texts in relation to topical events, such as the killings of and lack of justice for George Floyd, Trayvon Martin and Breonna Taylor.
+- The learning has been contextualised by exploring texts in relation to the global protests over the ages, such as the Civil Rights Movement, Indian independence and the Umbrella Movement.

 Lines of inquiry

-- We aim to develop an appreciation for the language of poets, film directors and advertisers and their messages on identity, privilege and race relations.
+- We aim to develop an appreciation for the language of photographers, artists, political leaders and advertisers.

 - We aim to develop the skills to write and speak analytically about a range of texts and their messages.